CFIR: Fast and Effective Long-Text To Image Retrieval for Large Corpora: Experiments

-In conclusion, within the challenging AToMiC large setting, Text2Pic Swift demonstrates significantly improvement performance over D-BEiT-3 in terms efficiency in both text-only and whole-model fine-tuning scenarios.
-These findings underscore Text2Pic Swift's robust capabilities in enhancing retrieval processes, scaling effective and maintain its power in larger datasets.
+In conclusion, within the challenging AToMiC large setting, CFIR demonstrates significantly improvement performance over D-BEiT-3 in terms efficiency in both text-only and whole-model fine-tuning scenarios.
+These findings underscore CFIR's robust capabilities in enhancing retrieval processes, scaling effective and maintain its power in larger datasets.